• Skip to primary navigation

 Can I volunteer for CARE?

 Yes.
 CARE volunteers provide invaluable support for our work in the developing world, providing valuable time, energy and dedication towards achieving a world of hope, inclusion and social justice.
-Visit our Volunteer section for more information.
+Contact us for more information here.

 Does CARE Australia have a complaints policy?

 CARE Australia strives to be excellent in all that it does but recognises that this may not always be the case.
-When we make a mistake, or if anyone involved in our work behaves illegally, unethically, unsafely or dishonestly, we want and need to be informed.
-We will use the information to endeavour to put things right and to help us to become more effective.
-For more information please read our Complaints and Misconduct Page.
+When we make a mistake, or if anyone involved in our work behaves illegally, unethically, unsafely or dishonestly, we want and need, to be informed.
+We will use the information to endeavour to put things right and help us become more effective.
+For more information, please visit our Complaints page.

 How much of my donation will go to projects overseas? & why does CARE invest in administration?